 Book an appointment with a SAIT learning strategist

-Time management is relevant to everyone.
-As a student, having a strong collection of organizational tools and strategies is essential to academic success.
-Keeping track of your time, tasks and deadlines reduces stress and can lead to better grades.
+Everyone benefits from time management.
+For students, strong organizational skills are essential for academic success.
+Keeping track of your time, tasks, and deadlines reduces stress and leads to better grades.

 Check out the tools and tips in this guide for ideas on how to effectively organize and manage your time.